John Lynch (American football): Denver Broncos

 On March 22, 2004, the Denver Broncos signed Lynch to a three-year, $9 million contract as an unrestricted free agent.
 He signed a free agent contract with the Broncos despite being courted by the two-time defending Super Bowl Champion New England Patriots.
-Lynch also received an offer from the New York Jets, but opted not to reunite with head coach Herm Edwards who has previously been his defensive backs coach with the Buccaneers.
+Lynch also received an offer from the New York Jets but opted not to reunite with head coach Herm Edwards who had previously been his defensive backs coach with the Buccaneers.

-In the 2005 season, Lynch nearly made his second Super Bowl after the Broncos defeated the Patriots in the Divisional Round, but they lost to the Pittsburgh Steelers in the AFC Championship Game.
+In the 2005 season, Lynch nearly made his second Super Bowl appearance after the Broncos defeated the Patriots in the Divisional Round, but they lost to the Pittsburgh Steelers in the AFC Championship Game.

 Lynch served as the Broncos' defensive captain in 2006 and 2007.
 On July 31, 2008, he was granted his release by the Broncos.
-Lynch said in a news conference that his lack of playing time heading into this season was a reason for his departure.
+Lynch said in a news conference that his lack of playing time heading into the 2008 season was a reason for his departure.